DOI-USGS/usgscsm/README.md

 * GNU-compatible Make
 * a C++11 compliant compiler

-This repository has all of its external c++ dependencies included in it.
+This repository has all of its external C++ dependencies included in it.
 The excellent header-only JSON library
 [JSON for Modern C++](https://github.com/nlohmann/json) is included directly in the source code.
 The other three dependencies, The Abstraction Library for Ephemerides, the CSM API library, and googletest are included as git submodules.
 When you clone this library make sure you add the `--recursive` flag to your `git clone` command.
-Alterntively, you can run
+Alternatively, you can run
 `git submodule update --init --recursive` after cloning.

 You can also install the build requirements using Conda with the provided